You are currently viewing Taxi Tours Across Ireland: Discover Ireland’s Hidden Gems with Cork Taxi Company

 I had contracts with various businesses in and around Cork doing everything from picking up VIPs at the airports, driving children who were challenged to school, operating a courier business using taxis, and delivering flowers for a number of flower shops in Cork, with a growing number of drivers working with me.

-I was often asked by customers to show them around Cork City and county so I developed a number of routes through East & West Cork over the following years.
+I was often asked by customers to show them around Cork City and county so I developed a number of routes through East and West Cork over the following years.

-Today these routes are the Cork Highlights Tour, the Kinsale Coastal Tour, the West Cork Scenic Tour, and the Gougane Barra & Killarney Tour.
+Today these routes are the Kinsale Coastal Tour, the West Cork Scenic Tour, the Gougane Barra & Killarney Tour, and various private day tours from Cork City.

 a large conical structure near the sea County Cork